-NEW!
-On a few select dates, VFI may offer VFI PLUS, which combines two weeks on a base combined with guided tours before the program, on weekends, and after a program.
-For details, see:
+Some conveniently located, moderately priced hotels in Tel Aviv, Jerusalem and other cities offer discounts to Sar-El volunteers.
+Always ask.
+There are also inexpensive hostels throughout Israel.
+On a few select dates, VFI may offer VFI PLUS programs, combining 1–2 weeks on a base with guided tours before the program, on weekends, and after the program.

 After You Return

 VFI is an all-volunteer nonprofit organization.
-We are supported financially through application fees, donations, and the sale of VFI Tribute Cards, and other items.
+We are supported financially through Application fees, donations, the sale of VFI Tribute Cards, and other items.

-A hard-working corps of dedicated alumni throughout the country also supports us.
-They give their time, energy, and enthusiasm to help us recruit and assist new volunteers.
+A hard-working corps of dedicated alumni throughout the country supports us with their time, energy, and enthusiasm, helping us recruit and assist new volunteers.

-Yes, thank you.
+Yes, thank you!
 Make your check payable to Volunteers for Israel and mail it to:

-c/o Volunteers For Israel
+Volunteers for Israel

-Due to VFI’s IRS status as a 501(c)(3) a not-for-profit organization, your application fees and some of your transportation costs may be tax deductible.
+Due to VFI’s IRS status as a 501(c)(3) a not-for-profit organization, your application fees and some of your transportation costs may be tax-deductible.
 Consult your accountant.

-In the past, some colleges have offered credit for Sar-El programs.
+In the past, some colleges offered credit for Sar-El programs.
 Check with your college’s Study Abroad Office.